PhilippMolitor/PhilippMolitor/README.md

 ## Welcome to Philipp Molitor's GitHub profile!

 I am an IT freelancer available for contracting.
-My focus is on fullstack web applications, but I also have some experience with Python, Rust, Java, Unity and microcontrollers.
-Initially, I started my carreer as a system administrator, so I usually deploy the applications I create on my own and also manage the underlying infrastructure.
+I focus on creating fullstack web applications, but I also have (more or less) experience with Python, Rust, Java, Unity and microcontrollers.
+Initially, I started my carreer as a system administrator / DevOps guy, so I usually deploy the applications I create on my own and also manage the underlying infrastructure.

 ### What services do you offer?

 - Consulting on various IT topics
 - Fullstack web development
-- Coaching for JavaScript/TypeScript programmers or students
+- Coaching for JavaScript/TypeScript programmers and students
-- Linux Administration
+- Linux server administration
-- DevOps and CI/CD pipelines
+- DevOps with CI and CD pipelines

 ### Tech Stack